BeleRicks11/VLSI_optimization/CP/README.md

 - numpy

 ## Usage
-The models can be are executed by launching the `solver.py` file.
+The models can be executed by launching the `solver.py` file that is in the `src` directory.

 You can modify the following arguments of the main function:

 | Argument                                         | Description                                                                  |